 Do the same with your eCommerce pitch.
 Make sure people know what you’re selling and make even more sure that their lives will be better with it.
 Easy enough to do in 6 to 10 words, right?
 As many copywriting experts sum it up, follow the 4 U’s when crafting the perfect title: Useful, Ultra-Specific, Unique, and Urgent.

-4) What About the Voice of the Email?
+4) Determine the Best Voice for the Email

 So you’ve gotten a customer to actually open the email!
 Congratulations, you targeted your audience well and you’ve written a hell of a title.
 Now comes making the sale.
 For eCommerce businesses, this is your chance to get a little more personal.
 You don’t have the luxury of in-person interaction so it’s important to use other forms of communication as an opportunity to let them know you’re a real person.
 There’s a lot that goes into the content of the email so let’s break this down.